sbrajesh/buddypress-mute/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Allow members to mute their friends and shed unwanted items from their BuddyPress site-wide activity stream.
+Allow members to mute their friends and shed unwanted items from their BuddyPress activity stream.

 == Description ==

 There are many reasons why you might want to mute a person.
 A friend could be posting too many promotional messages or a former colleague might be regularly talking about work projects.
 In many of these situations, blocking or unfriending aren't appropriate solutions because you don't want to dissociate yourself from that person.

-BuddyPress Mute outputs a button next to each member which, when clicked, results in that member being muted.
+BuddyPress Mute outputs a button next to each member which, when clicked, results in that member's activity items being removed from the site-wide activity stream.
 Members can be unmuted at any time.
 The button uses Ajax to make the muting and unmuting process seamless.

 == Installation ==